 Mycoplasma genitalium (M. genitalium) is a sexually transmitted bacterial infection.
 In most settings, it is more common than gonorrhea and less common than chlamydia.
-M.genitalium is most commonly found in the urethra in men and in the vagina.
+M.genitalium is most commonly found in the urethra in the penis and in the vagina.

 Articles in this section